Sudhansh6/Image-Colorization/README.md

 Here, the classification error refers to error with respect to the classification between generated and true samples.
 So, at each iteration of the training process, the weights of the generative network are updated in order to increase the classification error (error gradient ascent over the generator’s parameters) whereas the weights of the discriminative network are updated so that to  decrease this error (error gradient descent over the discriminator’s  parameters).

 ![image-20210614000910276](README_md.assets/image-20210614000910276.png)

+From a game theory point of view, we can think of this setting as a  minimax two-players game where the equilibrium state corresponds to the  situation where the generator produces data from the exact targeted  distribution and where the discriminator predicts “true” or “generated”  with probability 1/2 for any point it receives.

+> 5th July to 10th July
+>
+> 10th July to 15th July - **Implemented cGAN for Image Colorization**

+## Conditional GANs

+GANs are generative models that learn a mapping from a random noise vector *z* to output image *y*.
+In contrast, conditional GANs learn a mapping from observed image *x* and a random noise vector *z*, to output image *y*.
+The generator *G* is trained to produce outputs that cannot be distinguished from "real" images by an adversarially trained discriminator *D* which is trained to do as well as possible at detecting the generator's "fakes".
+These cGANs can be used in a variety of tasks as mentioned in the [pix2pix](https://arxiv.org/abs/1611.07004) paper.
+Refer to [this](https://towardsdatascience.com/colorizing-black-white-images-with-u-net-and-conditional-gan-a-tutorial-81b2df111cd8) link for implementation details.

+### L\*a\*b color space

+In L\*a\*b color space, we have again three numbers for each pixel but  these numbers have different meanings.
+The first number (channel), **L**, encodes the **Lightness** of each pixel and when we visualise this channel (the second image in the row below) it appears as a black and white image.
+The **\*a and \*b** channels encode how much **green-red** and **yellow-blue** each pixel is, respectively.

+To train a model for colorization, we should give it a grayscale image  and hope that it will make it colorful.
+When using L*a*b, we can give  the L channel to the model (which is the grayscale image) and want it to **predict the other two channels** (*a, *b)  and after its prediction, we concatenate all the channels and we get our colorful image.
+But if you use RGB, you have to **first convert your image to grayscale**, feed the grayscale image to the model and hope **it will predict 3 numbers** for you which is a way more difficult and unstable task due to the many more possible combinations of 3 numbers compared to two numbers.

+The image colorization network uses two losses: **L1 loss**, which makes it a regression task, and an **adversarial (GAN) loss**, which helps to solve the problem in an unsupervised manner.

+# Training GANs

+If you have tried to train a GAN, you might have encountered all sorts of problems with not much documentation.
+Here are some things that I have tried which **worked**.

+If your GAN is very slow while training, consider the following:

+- Make sure you don't transfer tensors from GPU to CPU and vice versa too often.
+This slows down training **a lot**.
+- A tensor stays in memory until it goes out of scope.
+Either delete it manually if it has no purpose or declare functions and increase the modularity of your code.
+This **drastically** reduces the amount of memory used by your code.
+- This is the most important point.
+A good thumb rule for a Conv2D-BatchNorm2D-ReLU stack is to turn off bias in Conv2D when BatchNorm2D is used.
+This increases speed upto 3 times.

+I had a peculiar error while training this network.
+The **discriminator loss** was going towards **zero** and the generator's images were nowhere good.
+To debug this, I tried the following:

+- Change the learning rates of discriminator and generator.
+This had **no effect**.
+- Change the initialization of weights.
+This had **no effect**.
+- Meddled with various hyperparameters.
+This had **no effect**.
+- Used soft labels.
+That is, used *0.9* instead of *1* for real images and vice versa for fake images.
+This seemed to have an effect on discriminator loss.
+Although, the generators images were very bad.
+This had **partial effect**.
+- As a last resort, I checked my code with the template I used.
+Line by Line.
+After hours of debugging, I noticed that I had used **detach()** while taking discriminator prediction for generator training.
+That's it!
+That was the bug.
+Removing detach() gave **fantastic results!**.